danobi/dxuuu.xyz/src/barebones-website.md

 * Yes, I hard code links to other pages on my site.
 I figure this is fine because I'm not Leo Tolstoy or something and write mountains of material.

-* I'd be lying bastard if I didn't draw inspiration for this site from [Dan Luu](https://danluu.com/).
+* I'd be lying if I said I didn't draw inspiration for this site from [Dan Luu](https://danluu.com/).
 His writing is pretty good and you should read some.